The Project Management's Projects tab lets admin users create and configure projects within your tenant.

 Load generators can be shared by multiple projects.
 However, assets such as scripts, monitors, and load tests, cannot be shared between projects.

-You create and configure projects in the Project management > Projects tab.
+Admin users create and configure projects in the Project management > Projects tab.

 Create, edit and remove projects from your tenant.